PiotrOtta/Flutter_wolneLektury_app/README.md

 ## Running the app

-This document is for the Flutter **Windows, Android and IOS compatible**.

 **Prerequisit:** `Flutter` is required!
 [Getting started with flutter](https://docs.flutter.dev/get-started/install)

 If all prerequisits of flutter are installed, follow these steps to run the app: